pouty18/Recipes/README.md

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
-Two parts, the RecipeCore doesn't have amazing support for environment toggling and preview support.
+The RecipeCore doesn't have amazing support for environment toggling and preview support.
 I wanted to model the Swift-Dependencies framework that I've recently worked with but ulitmately decided off that.
 Also, the RecipeDetail screen is something I added, but then didn't enhance in anyway.
+And I think any loading state could be made better (both view's and images), I didn't focus on this either.
 These are likely the weakest parts of the project in my opinion.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.
 I don't have anything else.
 I enjoyed working with the three different endpoints and I thouroughly appreciate the detail involved in creating a relatively straightforward take home assessment.